OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ## Package the Farmer Template

 Now we have the application written, the next step is to package it up for use with Octopus.
-For sake of simplicity in this post, I build and package the application using command line tools, but I’d recommended automating this as part of a full CI/CD pipeline.
+For sake of simplicity in this post, I build and package the application using command-line tools, but I’d recommended automating this as part of a full CI/CD pipeline.

 :::hint
 If you are new to building .NET Core applications, we have a number of [guides](https://octopus.com/docs/guides?application=ASP.NET%20Core) that include step-by-step instructions to setup a CI/CD pipeline using various tools.